soulripper13/curog-hass/README.md

 Home assistant integration for energy monitoring from lk.curog.ru using its API
 # Energy Consumption Integration for Home Assistant

 This custom integration for Home Assistant allows you to monitor energy consumption from a specific modem using an API.
-It provides three sensor entities: hourly, daily, and monthly energy consumption.
+It provides two sensor entities: hourly, daily, and monthly energy consumption.
 The monthly sensor resets automatically at the beginning of each month.

 ## Features